 Upcoming Speaking Engagements

-NRMC’s executive director (Melanie Herman) and director of consulting services (Erin Gloeckner), are available to deliver custom keynote presentations, workshops, seminars or other training programs.
+NRMC’s executive director, Melanie Lockwood Herman and board member John Connelly are available to deliver custom keynote presentations, workshops, seminars or other training programs.
 Bookings may be scheduled up to a year in advance.
-The cost to book either Melanie Lockwood Herman or Erin Gloeckner is $3,500 (plus actual economy travel expenses).
+The cost to book Melanie or John is $3,500 (plus actual economy travel expenses).
 The speaker fee for Affiliate Members is $2,500 (plus actual economy travel expenses).
 The fee for a custom webinar (30-90 minutes in length) is $2,400 or $1,200 for Affiliate Members.

 Engagements that require more than 8 hours of travel time may require an additional fee.
 NRMC’s speaking fee includes the design of a custom presentation, preparation of hand-out materials, and time on-site at your event.
 The fee covers the cost of a single presentation ranging from 30 minutes to six hours (with breaks), or several presentations delivered on a single day (e.g., three shorter workshops or two longer workshops with breaks).

 NRMC's presentation fee will be waived for clients that place a publications order of $3,500 or more at the time of the booking, and pay for the order (and any shipping costs) in full prior to the date of the speaking engagement.
 To learn more about our books, see this webpage.
 NRMC's newest book, co-authored by Melanie Herman, is World-Class Risk Management for Nonprofits.
+John Connelly's new book is Dying Out Here is Not an Option.
 Speaking references are available.

 Melanie Lockwood Herman